kohler/peteramati/doc/psetsjson.md

     Set to true to mark the problem set as “gitless”.
 Use this for paper assignments, tests, etc.

+* `gitless_grades`: boolean

+    Set to true to store the problem set’s grades independently of the student’s git history.
+Normally, peteramati can store a different grade per commit in the student’s history.
+(This facilitates regrades and can keep some grading history.)
+With `gitless_grades`, grades are stored once per student.

 * `handout_repo_url`: string

     Git URL for handout code.